 And last but not least, there’s a very important question to ask:

-At what point in your treatment and healing process should you begin the rehab exercises?
-Or in what order?
+At what point in your treatment and healing process should you begin your rehab exercises?
+Here's the short answer, but check out the following article for more detail:

 In my experience, therapy should be first, followed by stretching and then exercise later on, once the healing process is well under way.